-10.4 'Nitesun' Searchlight
+10.2.2 'Nitesun' Searchlight

-Mounted beneath the aircraft is a searchlight, which has an illumination power of 30 million candela.
-It can be controlled by the police observer & the beam size can be adjusted in size to illuminate larger areas.

-Its use can often aid rescue work pending the arrival of conventional lighting, but the factors shown above need to be considered.
+Mounted beneath the aircraft is a Spectrolab Nitesun 2 searchlight, this has an illumination power of 30 million candela.
+It can be controlled by the police observer with a handcontroller & the beam size can be adjusted in size to illuminate larger areas.
+It also has the facility to be linked to the thermal imaging camera enabling instant illumination of a suspect at night.
+Its use can often aid rescue work pending the arrival of conventional lighting.